 - Tracking inventory: Utilize inventory management software and don’t track inventory by hand to avoid human errors.

 - Overstocks and seasonality: Seasonality can be difficult.
 Items have to be stored between seasons, may not be in demand next season, and still have to be counted.
-To address this, use demand forecasting software to track trends and forecast future demand.
+To address this, use to track trends and forecast future demand.

 With seasonal sales and overstocks, use omni-channel inventory optimization software and inventory forecasting software to forecast higher online shopping and lower brick-and-mortar sales during bad weather.